-- I Connect I-jet to the host computer using the USB micro cable. - 2 Connect I-jet to the target board using the cable that matches the target board connector (MIPI-20 or MIPI-10).
-If a standard JTAG connector is used, you must first plug the ARM-20 to MIPI-20 adapter into the JTAG connector.
+I Connect I-jet to the target board using the cable that matches the target board connector (MIPI-20 or MIPI-10).
+If a standard JTAG connector is used, you must first plug the Arm-20 to MIPI-20 adapter into the JTAG connector.